-G. FORM OF AGREEMENT
+FORM OF AGREEMENT

-THIS AGREEMENT, made the 20 day of between office is situated at] of[or whose registered (hereinafter called "the Employer") of the one part AND registered offor whose office is situated at] (hereinafter called "the Contractor") of the other part.
-WHEREAS THE Employer is desirous that the Contractor executes (name and identification number of Contract) (hereinafter called "the Works") located [Place/location] Works and at of the the Employer has accepted the tender submitted by the Contractor for the execution and completion of such Works and the remedying of any defects therein for the of Kshs Contract Price [Amount in figures], Kenya Shillings [Amount in words].
+THIS AGREEMENT, made the day of 20 between office is situated at] of[or whose registered (hereinafter of part AND called "the Employer") of the one - - colled "the of[or whose registered office is situated at] (hereinafter Contractor") of the other part. called "the

+WHEREAS THE Employer is desirous that the Contractor executes

+(name and identification number of Contract) (hereinafter called "the Works") located [Place/location of the Works]and at the Employer has accepted the tender submitted by the Contractor for the execution and completion of such Works and the remedying of any defects therein for the Price of Kshs Contract in figures],Kenya [Amount Shillings [Amount in words].